szaumoor/ZSTweaks/README.md

 **Component 1641:** Make the item creation abilities of vanilla NPCs slightly better

 This makes these skills generate more items.
 Jan Jansen will create 10 Bruiser Mates.
 Eldoth will create 15 poisoned arrows.
 Additionally, his poisoned arrows will deal 20 poison damage over 40 seconds, instead of 13, and Jan's bolts will deal 1d3+1 damage, instead of 1d2+1.

+**Component 1642:** Make Nalia's ring slightly more powerful

+Equipped items that you cannot remove in any way are quite, quite inconvenient, since they prevent your character from being upgraded in the ways you desire.
+This component changes this ring so it seems less inconvenient to have it on at all times for Nalia.
+Specifically, other than improving AC and saving throws by 2, and granting 50% fire resistance, it also:

+- 20% to Pick Locks and Find Traps (this makes her more competent at these tasks, similar to Imoen)
+- 1 extra spell slot from level 1 to 5

+**Component 1643:** Make Corthala family blade more powerful and more effective against wizards

+This makes the blade grant Valygar the following perks:

+- +1 backstab multiplier (this will ignore the backstab multiplier tweak, and behave as you would expect)
+- Total bonus of +6 THAC0 against wizards and sorcerers

+This component also applies automatically the changes to this item in **Component 1644**

+**Component 1644:** Remove the unnecessary stat restrictions in NPC's gear

+The stat restrictions are a remnant of an older, inferior way of making the gear usable only by THEM...
+Unless of course you happened to have the exact same stats as they.
+This removes these restrictions, though only in the items that seem too arbitrary:

+- Cernd's gear
+- Valygar's gear
+- Keldorn's gear
+- Anomen's shield (requires 13 Charisma, removes this requirement only)

+The rest seem less arbitrary: Jan Jansen's special gear requires 17 dexterity (i.e. ability to handle it), Mazzy's (no special restrictions), Haer'Dalis' (no special restrictions), Yoshimo's (no special restrictions).

 </details>